LTU-Actor/Core/README.md

 The route can be seen doing the following things:

 - Maintaining state for the next waypoint with the `wp` variable
-- Instructing the router to forward the vehicle commands from the Route-Waypoint output topic with `send_topic("/waypoint/cmd")`.
+- Instruct the router to forward the vehicle commands from the Route-Waypoint output topic with `send_topic("/waypoint/cmd")`.
 Forwarded topics are expected to be `geometry_msgs/Twist` in the standard format (linear.x and angular.z for car control).
 This topic will be forwarded until